sensu/sensu-docs/content/sensu-go/6.3/web-ui/searches-reference.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access saved web UI searches in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the web UI in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}

-With the saved searches feature, you can apply search parameters to your entities, events, and resources and save them to etcd in a [namespaced resource][2] named `searches`.
+With the saved searches feature in the web UI, you can apply search parameters to your entities, events, and resources and save them to etcd in a [namespaced resource][2] named `searches`.

 The saved searches feature is designed to be used directly in the [web UI][3].
 However, you can create, retrieve, update, and delete saved searches with [enterprise/searches/v1 API endpoints][4].